tico24/argo-workflows/docs/argo-server-sso.md

 As of Kubernetes v1.24, secrets for a service account token are no longer automatically created.
 Therefore, service account secrets for SSO RBAC must be created manually.
-See [Service Account Secrets](service-account-secrets.md) for detailed instructions.
+See [Manually create secrets](manually-create-secrets.md) for detailed instructions.

 ## SSO RBAC Namespace Delegation

 > v3.3 and after

 You can optionally configure RBAC SSO per namespace.
-Typically, an organization has a Kubernetes cluster and a central team (the owner of the cluster) manages the cluster.
+Typically, on organization has a Kubernetes cluster and a central team (the owner of the cluster) manages the cluster.
 Along with this, there are multiple namespaces which are owned by individual teams.
 This feature would help namespace owners to define RBAC for their own namespace.

 The feature is currently in beta.
 To enable the feature, set env variable `SSO_DELEGATE_RBAC_TO_NAMESPACE=true` in your argo-server deployment.

 ### Recommended usage

-Configure a default account in the installation namespace that allows access to all users of your organization.
-This service account allows a user to login to the cluster.
-You could optionally add a workflow read-only role and role-binding.
+Configure a default account in the installation namespace which would allow all users of your organization.
+We will use this service account to allow a user to login to the cluster.
+You could optionally add workflow read-only role and role-binding if you wish to.

 ```yaml
 apiVersion: v1